sfradkin/Snap--Build-Your-Own-Blocks/README.md

 Things up next to implement:
 - Add new C-block that implements a Tone reverb effect that can be applied around a synth block
-- Ability to add periods of rest
+- Modify re-evaluation of blocks to ensure current loops fully end before starting newly evaluated blocks
 - Ability to change the type of synth
 - Other effects
 - Ability to modify aspects of synths